Hosting Exchange Students: A Guide for Teachers

 Share

-• Set expectations for host families: Start with the basics, families should provide a comfortable and clean personal space for their student, three meals per day, and provide rides to and from school and to social events.
+• Set expectations for host families: Start with the basics.
+Families should provide a comfortable and clean personal space for their exchange student, three meals per day, and rides to and from school and to social events.

-• Discuss cultural differences: Remind families that meals times are earlier in the US than in Spain, greetings are different in Europe than the USA (in France and Spain it is common to greet someone with two kisses on the cheek, in the US it can either be a hug or a handshake), etc.
+• Discuss cultural differences: Remind families that meal times are earlier in the US than in some countries (like Spain), greetings are different in Europe than in US (in France and Spain it is common to greet someone with two kisses on the cheek, rather than a hug or a handshake, for example), etc.

-• Organize planning meetings with families: Set up several meetings with the families and students to discuss program preparation and brainstorm together activities to organize for visiting students.
-Some examples could be a picnic at a park, a barbecue, or a welcoming or farewell party.
-Ask for parent volunteers to organize these activities.
+• Organize planning meetings with families: Set up several meetings with the host families and students to prepare them and to brainstorm activities for the exchange students.
+The activities could be a picnic at a park, a barbecue or a welcoming or farewell party.
+Ask parent volunteers to organize these activities.

 2. Engage visiting students in class